klevo/testerobly/README.md

 ```

 Appropriate tests will be run once you edit files.
 Press Enter to run the all tests command you configured.

+If you defined any custom shortcuts using `config.bind`, type in the shortcut and press Enter to execute.

 Happy testing!